How to Use Behavioral Science to Create a Positive Emotional Experience

 5. What is the Endowment Effect?

-The Endowment Effect states that people place a higher value on items that they own or intend to buy.
+The Endowment Effect says that people place a higher value on items that they own or intend to buy.
 Ownership, or intent to own, create emotional bonds that people don’t want to break.

 When a customer puts something in their cart they begin to dream about their future with that item.
 Fantasizing about how it will look in their living room, and how much guests will admire it.
 Once customers create “pre-memories” they become emotionally bonded to the item.